 9. Myth: My baby will sleep better once solids are introduced.

 Truth: This myth is unfortunately not true, despite what you may have heard from your well-meaning friends or grandmother.
 Eating solids is a developmental skill, not a way to get your baby to sleep through the night.
 And the truth is, most babies will start sleeping through the night anyway around 4 to 6 months of age, precisely when solids are being introduced.
 Not convinced?
-One small study that seems to suggest a connection between solids and better sleep shows only a 15-minute increase in the amount of sleep per night — certainly not something that’s going to materially change your baby’s (or your) night.
+One small study that seems to suggest a connection between starting solids and better sleep shows only a 15-minute increase in the amount of sleep per night — certainly not something that’s going to materially change your baby’s (or your) night.
 There’s also no evidence to suggest that putting cereal in a baby’s bottle will promote better (or longer) sleep — plus it’s dangerous to do so.